Bashnett/Bashnett.github.io/static/writeups/monitors/monitors-htb.md

 ad'union select null,null,null,null,null,null,null,null,null from dual--
 </span>

-it says successfully sent request code, so I know that query is returning nine column.
+it says successfully sent request code, so I know that query is returning nine column. but,no query result or anything is shown. so, I think i got my hands on BLIND SQli which might be response based.

 By submitting,